-In Mississippi and New Mexico, 70 percent or more of the counties within each of these states had a school-age child poverty rate statistically higher than the national average.
-In five states, 70 percent or more of the counties within each state had a school-age child poverty rate statistically lower than the national average: Connecticut, Hawaii, Massachusetts, New Hampshire, and Rhode Island.
+In Mississippi and Louisiana, 70.0 percent or more of counties had a school-age child poverty rate statistically higher than the national average.
+In five states, 70.0 percent or more of counties had a school-age child poverty rate statistically lower than the national average: Connecticut, Hawaii, Massachusetts, New Hampshire, and Rhode Island.